StardockCorp/sins2modtools/README.md

 .\MeshBuilder\bin\MeshBuilder.exe --input_path=examples/meshes/advent_interceptor_strikecraft.gltf --output_folder_path=.out --mesh_output_format=binary
 ```

+### Poly Counts

+Final, low-poly models should not exceed the following count for each asset size:

+- Strikecraft = 2,000
+- Frigate = 12,500
+- Cruiser = 25,000
+- Capital Ship = 75,000
+- Titan = 225,000

+Sins II assets typically ended up far below these limits, so it's possible to create a great
+looking model without using a ton of polys.

 ### Mesh Textures

 Mesh Textures have specific requirements to look correct with Iron Engine 3's shaders.
 Use [Texconv](https://github.com/Microsoft/DirectXTex/wiki/Texconv) to convert from `.png` to `.dds` using the specifications below.
 This process can be simplified and automated by using Peon.